chialab/dna/docs/guide/rendering.md

 ## Signals

-DNA templates can interpolate [TC39 Signals](https://github.com/tc39/proposal-signals).
+DNA templates can interpolate signals.
 When a signal changes, DNA updates **only the nodes bound to it**, without re-rendering the component that owns the template.

 ### The built-in implementation